-CRIME LOG/BLOTTER AND INCIDENT REPORTS
+DAILY CRIME LOG/BLOTTER AND INCIDENT REPORTS

-The DACC Security Department has always believed in openness in its records.
-The records can be viewed during normal business hours (M-F, 8-5) at the Technical Studies Building, Room 153.
+The DACC Security Department maintains the Daily Crime Log/Blotter.
+The records can be viewed during normal business hours (Monday - Friday, 8:00 am - 5:00 pm, excluding holidays and scheduled closures) at the Technical Studies Building, Room 153.
 These should not be considered official police reports for purposes of insurance or prosecution.
+DACC Security Officer reports may be inspected pursuant to the rules of the New Mexico Inspection of Public Records Act.